sudheerj/javascript-interview-questions/README.md

 13. ### What is a higher order function

-    Higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.
+    A higher-order function is a function that accepts another function as an argument or returns a function as a return value or both.

     ```javascript
     const firstOrderFunc = () =>